LS-Shikano/BwCloud_Server_Setup/README.md

 │   hosts.ini ---> The inventory.
 Change server IP, ssh file path and user here │   ansible.cfg ---> file in which u have to e.g. specify inventory │   requirements.yml --> Contains used modules besides core │   vault_pass.txt ---> Included in .gitignore.
 Password for ansible vault.
-Ask me if u need it.
+Its on the fileserver.
 │
 └───group_vars
 │   │   main.yml ---> Declare unencrypted variables.
 Most important: Server name and python version.
 │   │   secrets.yml ---> Declare encrypted variables, e.g. otree admin password.
-See instructions below.
+See instructions above.
 │
 └───templates ---> files to copy to server (in .j2 files you can use variables) │   │   circus.ini ---> config for circus